lmc-eu/spirit-design-system/packages/web-react/DEPRECATIONS-v2.md

 See [`Tooltip` documentation][tooltip-readme] for more details and examples.

-### Tooltip `off` Placement

-The `off` placement is deprecated and will be removed in the next major version.

-#### Migration Guide

-Please use the `TooltipModern` component instead, which is the successor of the `Tooltip` component and provides improved functionality.

 ### ModalDialog `isScrollable` Prop

 The `isScrollable` prop will be set to `false` by default in the next major release and the ModalDialog will be made